akkartik/mu/subx/Readme.md

 ...C...
 ```

-The code segment now contains fragment `A` as well as `C`. `C` comes _before_
+The code segment now contains the instructions of `A` as well as `C`. `C`
-`A`.
-This behavior allows me to split SubX programs between multiple _layers_.
+comes _before_ `A`.
+This order allows me to split SubX programs between
-A program built with just layer 1 would start executing at layer 1's first
+multiple _layers_.
+A program built with just layer 1 would start executing at
-instruction, while one built with layer 1 and layer 2 (in that order) would
+layer 1's first instruction, while one built with layer 1 and layer 2 (in that
-start executing at layer 2's first instruction.
+order) would start executing at layer 2's first instruction.

 Within the code segment, each line contains a comment, label or instruction.
 Comments start with a `#` and are ignored.
 Labels should always be the first